A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 Methyl hydrates have been estimated to contain enough methane

-in known deposits to power our civilization for many decades, possibly
+in known deposits to power our civilization for many decades, possibly centuries.

-centuries.
+150-170 cu.ft. of methane.
 Deposits exist in vast quantities at shallow ocean depths in the

-polar regions, inside the Siberian permafrost, underneath the sea floor, off
+polar regions, inside the Siberian permafrost, underneath the sea floor, off the Oregon

-and gases from tectonic plates at the sea bed.
-The technology to recover methane
+water and gases from tectonic plates at the sea bed.
+Recovery of methane can be by heat

-pipelines from sites such as ocean bottom or tundra to distribution centers.
+and shipping by boat) from sites such as ocean bottom or tundra to distribution centers.

 Hydrogen may be used in an internal combustion engine just as hydrocarbons or